People of Trivandrum to voice against the continued Lockdown in the city and treating its people with a different yardstick

 The city was first put under triple lockdown from July 6-13.
 However, it was later extended by a week.

-Now,People of Trivandrum raises voice against the continued Lockdown in the city .Tvm Chamber of Commerce and Industry president writes a latter regarding this.
+Now,People of Trivandrum raises voice against the continued Lockdown in the city .Tvm Chamber of Commerce and Industry president SN Raghuchandran Nair shares his views regarding this on social media .

 Here’s the full statement ;